Sergio Sarra: Life and work

 He played for the national youth teams, making his debut at sixteen in the Italian Series A basketball championship with the Fortitudo Bologna team.

 Upon completing his studies at the Accademia di Belle Arti di Bologna (1987), Sarra then moved to Rome where he held his first solo exhibition at the Galleria Alice in 1990, presenting an installation consisting of four painted sheets of glass and crossed by white light from industrial neon tubes.
 Such works – being glass – on which Sarra drew symbolic and enigmatic figures, went on to become a constant in his work.
-In this sense, two solo exhibitions – Trinacria dream (Oporto – 2007) and un ambiente, sei vetri (Rome – 2013) – appear indicative.
+In this sense, two solo exhibitions – Trinacria dream (Porto – 2007) and un ambiente, sei vetri (Rome – 2013) – appear indicative.
 In occasion of the exhibition in Portugal, art critic Miguel Amado wrote:

 Over the next few years, he produced a series of paintings on emulsified canvas – Primitive – comprising zoomorphic figures that were almost always mirror images.
 The artist was invited to take part in the Aperto '93 Emergency/Emergenza - 45^{th} Venice Biennale, where he created an environment consisting of a long wooden platform in chipboard with three paintings on the walls featuring: Iguane, Paesaggio and Autoritratto.
 Clarity and essentiality become the dominant factors in his work.

 In the paintings after 1997, the artist poses with his 'sign-drawing', being continuous and abstract, various elements – faces, zoomorphic groups, buildings with unknown geometries – that insist upon previous pictorial composition processes that are not entirely erased to reveal further combinatorial forms.
 In Une correspondance sur les fantômes avec Sergio Sarra between Sarra e Nicolas Bourriaud in May 2007, the French critic and theorist wrote: